zig-gamedev/zig-gamedev/README.md

 1. Open terminal window.
 1. 'cd' to sample application root directory (for example, `cd samples/simple_raytracer`).
 1. Run `zig build` command.
-1. Sample application will be build, assets and build artifacts will be copied to `samples/<sample_name>/zig-out/bin` folder.
+1. Sample application will be build, assets and build artifacts will be copied to `samples/<sample_name>/zig-out/bin` directory.

 Behind the scenes `zig build` command performs following steps:

 1. `zig cc` builds all C/C++ libraries that application uses (imgui, cgltf).
-1. DirectX Shader Compiler (which can be found in [external/bin/dxc](external/bin/dxc) folder) is invoked to build all HLSL shaders.
+1. DirectX Shader Compiler (which can be found in [external/bin/dxc](external/bin/dxc) directory) is invoked to build all HLSL shaders.
 1. Zig code is compiled.
 1. Everything is linked together into single executable.
-1. Assets and build artifacts are copied to destination folder.
+1. Assets and build artifacts are copied to destination directory.

 You can look at [samples/simple_raytracer/build.zig](samples/simple_raytracer/build.zig) file to see how those steps are implemented in Zig build script.